Bodacious (bull): 1993: BRO World Finals

-1994 season
+1994: Top Bull at the NFR

 Bodacious bucked on the PRCA, BRO and PBR circuits in this season.
 In 1994, Terry Don West attempted Bodacious a third time, and it nearly killed him.
 It was at a PRCA event at the Houston Livestock Show and Rodeo in Houston, Texas.
 He opted out of wearing any protection during the ride.
 Bodacious battered West with his head and shoulders as West was falling off him.
 West received broken ribs, a broken wrist, and a punctured lung.
 West's wife, Michelle, revealed that West didn't want to get on Bodacious that night, and she had made light of his fears.
 "Then when he was lying out there, gasping for air, about to pass on, I said to myself 'That's real smart, Michelle.'
 I decided never to put my two cents in from then on."
 Bodacious received national attention for this incident.

-At Houston, PRCA World Champion Bull Rider Cody Custer also attempted Bodacious for the first time.
+At Houston, PRCA World Champion bull rider Cody Custer also attempted Bodacious for the first time.
 Custer acknowledged he was nervous and said this was "probably the biggest challenge in my life".
 Bodacious burst out of the chute, and then he jumped to the side once.
 Then he charged forward, which sent his rear legs over Custer's head.
 "For a moment, it looked as if Custer could withstand the force", but then he was thrown, a horn nicking his cheek.
 Custer only made two seconds on the bull.
 "I don't know," Custer said later, stunned, "He does something to get your feet behind you."

-1994 also marked the first year that Bodacious also bucked on the PBR circuit.
-At an elite Bud Light Cup (BLC) event, Bullnanza in Guthrie, Oklahoma, the bull bucked off Jim Sharp in the short go-round.
-A few events later, Bodacious (identified on TV under the name Intrepid) bucked off California bull rider Sean McRoberts in under 3 seconds at the Boyz & the Bullz event in Rancho Murieta, California.
-Later on at Bullnanza Nashville in Nashville, Tennessee, Scott Breding bucked off Bodacious just short of the 8-second whistle, costing him the event win.
+At an elite Bud Light Cup (BLC) event, Bullnanza in Guthrie, Oklahoma, the bull bucked off Jim Sharp in the championship round.
+A few events later, Bodacious (identified on TV under the name Intrepid) bucked off California bull rider Sean McRoberts in under three seconds at the Boyz & the Bullz event in Rancho Murieta, California.
+Later on at Bullnanza-Nashville in Nashville, Tennessee, Scott Breding bucked off Bodacious just short of the eight-second whistle, costing him the event win.
 Then later that year at a second PBR event in Guthrie, Oklahoma, 1994 PRCA World Champion bull rider Daryl Mills bucked off Bodacious.
-Finally, at the inaugural PBR World Finals in Las Vegas, Nevada, in the championship round, Clint Branger (who had successfully ridden the bull at Bullnanza in Guthrie, Oklahoma, in 1993) bucked off Bodacious just shy of the requisite eight seconds.
+Finally, at the inaugural PBR World Finals in Las Vegas, Nevada, in the championship round, Clint Branger (who had successfully ridden the bull one year prior) bucked off Bodacious just shy of the requisite eight seconds.
 This buck-off ultimately cost Branger the 1994 PBR World Champion title.
-Also, at the 1994 Bull Riders Only World Finals in Denver, Colorado, Bodacious bucked off Brent Thurman during the Championship round, just shy of reaching the eight-second mark.
+Also, at the 1994 Bull Riders Only World Finals in Denver, Colorado, Bodacious bucked off Brent Thurman during the championship round, just shy of reaching the eight-second mark.